Darkcom-Dev/pygame-base-enhanced/README.md

 - added step argument for increment step by step for spinbox widget.
 - added min max value for spinbox widget.
 - added int and float support for spinbox widget.
+- maximum chars into entry widget is more accurate

+## Improvements
+- added style dictionary similar to CSS into entry widget.